robak86/neography/README.md

 Thin opinionated mapping layer and queries builder for official neo4j driver. (https://github.com/neo4j/neo4j-javascript-driver)

 ## Warning
-This library is **highly experimental** and in many places the code is just a draft.
-Use it at your own risk.
+This library is at early stage of development.
+The API is most likely will change over time.
 **All suggestion, opinions and ideas are gladly welcome.**